tdimitriou/VCF/README.md

 **The Framework is built on top of [VBRichClient](http://www.vbrichclient.com) (version 5)**

+*Code from [vbRichClient/vbWidgets](https://github.com/vbRichClient/vbWidgets) has been used for the implementation of some of the User Controls.*

 I started building the framework because I needed to separate the UI from the Business Logic of my commercial application (POS).
 I also wanted to be able to customize the UI easily without the need to recompile the application each time I needed a change.